knative/docs/docs/versioned/install/installing-contour.md

 - A Kubernetes cluster with the Knative Serving component installed.
 - Knative [load balancing](../serving/load-balancing/README.md) is activated.
+- HELM installed locally, if selected as the installation method.

 ## Supported Contour versions